SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/anatomy_of_weaver_code.md

 slug: /generated_yaml
 ---

 The code [ALWeaver](https://github.com/suffolkLITLab/docassemble-assemblylinewizard) generates is just a starting point.
-Is uses the labels and variables you added to your templates](document_variables_reference.md) to make an interview that uses the AssemblyLine library.
+Is uses the [labels and variables you added to your templates](doc_vars_reference.md) to make an interview that uses the AssemblyLine library.

 Through that code, you can also see examples of [docassemble](https://docassemble.org) features you can use other places.